mozilla/data-docs/tools/alerts.md

 3\.
 From `alerts.tmo`, open the <https://telemetry.mozilla.org> link by
 clicking on the plot's title.
 Open another tab to the Evolution View.

--   Is the change temporary? (might've been noticed elsewhere and backed out)
+-   Is the change temporary? (might have been noticed elsewhere and backed out)
 -   Is the change up or down?
 -   Has it happened before?